 Slow cookers are a convenient way to whip up a delicious dish with minimal effort.
 Just throw all of the ingredients in the pot, turn it on, head to work, come home and dinner is ready to be served.
 But that's not all you can do with a slow cooker.
-It is perfect for making overnight oatmeal, a game-day dip or even a winter stew.
-This is a dream come true for any multitasker, but if you neglect food safety rules, this dream could quickly turn into a nightmare.
+It is perfect for making overnight oatmeal, a dip or even a stew.
+This is a dream come true for any multitasker, but if you neglect food safety rules, the dream could quickly turn into a nightmare.

 - Start with a clean space.
 Make sure the cooker, utensils and work area are clean.
 And don't forget to wash your hands.